 Castle Clash is a mobile tower defense game that was launched in July 2013, featuring a lively game layout with a mix of fast-paced strategy and combat features.
 Players can hire legions of powerful heroes in their quest to become the world's greatest warlords and arm their towns and cities and summon heroes, such as elves, dwarves, beasts and robots to form a formidable mercenary armies.
 The mercenary armies must be mobilized and utilise resources to fight against evil forces.
 Players can also select certain heroes to help them guard their towns and territories.
 As at 31 August 2013, this game was available in five different languages, including Chinese, English, German, French and Japanese.
-According to Appannie.com, as at 31 August 2013, Castle Clash ranked in the top ten most popular games in nine countries, including Singapore, the United Kingdom, Canada and the Netherlands, and in the top five games in seven countries and regions, including Singapore, Hong Kong, the Philippines, Canada and the Netherlands in terms of revenue generated.
+According to Appannie.com, as at the Latest Practicable Date, Castle Clash ranked in the top ten most popular games in 32 countries, including Germany, South Africa, Australia and the United Kingdom, and in the top five games in 22 countries and regions, including Singapore, the United States, Russia, Hong Kong, Taiwan, Canada and the Netherlands in terms of daily revenue generated for 3 October 2013.
 As at the Latest Practicable Date, we offered a virtual item, gems, to our players with a base price of US\$0.0087.